Offshore medical school: Accreditation and recognition

 There is no central authority for accreditation as rules and regulations in many Caribbean countries differ greatly.
 CAAM-HP is a local accreditation body, while ACCM, based in Ireland, is invited by some countries to accredit on their behalf.

 The Medical Board of California recognizes only four offshore medical schools in the Caribbean as providing medical education that is equivalent to American schools: St. George's University School of Medicine, Ross University School of Medicine, American University of the Caribbean School of Medicine, Saba University School of Medicine.
 The California list of recognized schools is used by boards of medicine from several U.S. states (e.g. Colorado, Oregon, Indiana and Tennessee).
+Texila American University, one of the Caribbean medical schools located in Guyana, is not directly approved by the Medical Board of California; however, it meets California’s ECFMG-aligned criteria, making its graduates eligible for residency and licensure in the state.

 The New York Department of Education maintains a list of the schools that have been approved to allow students to complete more than 12 weeks of clinical clerkships in New York State.
 As of 2021, it included: